juan7792/VideoGamesDiary/README.md

 # VideoGamesDiary

 This program was written in C++ with the help of the sqlite3-C++ package and sqlite3.h.
-Using object oriented programming in C++, with help the sqlite3 package, this program stores in a DB the name and details of the user's video games using an console interface
+Using object oriented programming in C++, with help the sqlite3 package, this program stores in a DB the name and details of the user's video games using an console interface.
+The flowchart of the program is available in VideoGameDiary.pdf.

 ## Summary